manyducksco/chatter/README.md

   // Update the stored value.
   currentValue += amount;

-  // Broadcast the same event to every other connected client to keep them in sync.
+  // Broadcast the same event to every other connected client.
-  // Client and server both implement the same procedure. connection.broadcast(UPDATE_COUNT, amount);
+  // Connection is the client who called this proc, so broadcast() will exclude them by default. connection.broadcast(UPDATE_COUNT, amount);

+  // And return the new value back to the caller. return currentValue;
 });

 // Start the Bun server